deep-model/Long-Short_Term_Memory_Models_with_PyTorch/README.md

-Abstract: Linear factor models arguably present some of the more simplistic methods for developing generative models with latent variables [2].
+**Abstract**: Linear factor models arguably present some of the more simplistic methods for developing generative models with latent variables [2].
 Linear factor models utilize probabilistic inference to predict a variable value given other independent variables and are often used to build larger deep probabilistic models [1, 2].
 Moreover, a linear factor model can be further defined as a stochastic model or a model well described by a random probability distribution which uses a linear decoder function to generate value x by adding noise to a linear transformation.
 As a